wawandco/milo/README.md

 ![](https://github.com/wawandco/milo/workflows/Test/badge.svg)
 # Milo

 This is a linter for HTML written in Go.
-The goal is to provide a single binary that can lint HTML in the context of a CI server without installing other tools.
+The goal is to provide a single binary that can review HTML in the context of a CI server without installing other tools.

 ## Initial Considerations